cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/power/models/PowerModelSimple.rst

 .. java:method:: public double getStaticPowerPercent()
    :outertype: PowerModelSimple

-   Gets the static power consumption percentage (between 0 and 1) that is not dependent of resource usage.
-It is the amount of energy consumed even when the host is idle.
+   Gets the static power supply percentage (between 0 and 1) that is not dependent of resource usage.
+It is the percentage of power supplied even when the host is idle.

-   :return: the static power consumption percentage (between 0 and 1)
+   :return: the static power supply percentage (between 0 and 1)